Hircinus/CRHS_Robotics-2020/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Problem to solve**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem that you want to solve is.

-**Describe the solution you'd like**
+**Description**
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you want to implement.

-**Describe alternatives you've considered**
+**Alternatives**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**